4 Secrets for Writing About Your Non-Profit in Your Admissions Essay

-/When you have your sights set on a dream school, it’s not uncommon to bend over backward trying to get in.
-Whatever you do, avoid falling into this trap that could hurt more than help.
+When you have your sights set on a dream school, it’s not uncommon to bend over backwards trying to get in.
+Whatever you do, avoid falling into this admissions essay trap that could hurt more than help.

 If you feel like you don’t have enough life experience to write about, try out for a leadership role for the club you’ve been in since freshman year (it doesn’t matter what club it is as long as you enjoy it!).
 Learn responsibility the pragmatic way with babysitting.
 Audition for the school play before it’s too late.
 Journal about your failures and your wins.
 This authentic growth will tell the story the college admissions teams actually want to see.
 Letting your true character shine makes for a much more compelling personal essay than a generic essay about community service.

-Now if none of the above applies to you and you’re still committed to starting a non-profit (and not just doing it for the wrong reasons), here are three tips to present your non-profit in your admissions essay in a way that seems genuine:
+Now, if none of the above applies to you and you’re still committed to starting a non-profit (and not just doing it for the wrong reasons), here are three more tips to present your non-profit in your admissions essay in a way that seems genuine:

 Your personal statement is supposed to reveal who you are.
 Be honest with yourself: how invested are you in your non-profit?
 Are there other activities that you devote more brain space and time to?
 If the non-profit doesn’t capture everything you’re about, consider saving it for a supplement asking specifically about leadership or your favorite extracurricular.

-A ditched non-profit shows anything but growth and colleges can see right through this cliche.
+A half-baked or ditched non-profit shows anything but growth, and colleges can see right through this cliche.
 Prove to them that you’re legit.
 If you have metrics of visible growth and impact, describe them.
 Write details that paint a clear picture of what inspired your non-profit, how you plan for it to grow, how much time and effort you’ve spent building it, and what you have done to make an impact with it.
+Go into concrete details about how much time you spend on your non-profit and detail your failures for relatability.

 Finally, remember to avoid all the issues below when writing about your non-profit in a personal statement: